scipy-conference/scipy_proceedings/papers/henry_schreiner/00_main.rst

 .. figure:: histogram_design.pdf

-   The design of a histogram in Boost.Histogram.
-The only difference for the Python bindings is that the storage is always dynamic. :label:`histfig`
+   The components of a histogram, shown for a 2D histogram.  :label:`histfig`

 Let's revisit our description of a histogram, this time mapping boost-histogram components to each piece.
 See Figure :ref:`histfig` for an example of how these visually fit together to create an 2D histogram.

 The components in a bin are the smallest atomic piece of boost-histogram, and are called **Accumulators**.
 Four such accumulators are available. ``Sum`` just provides a high-accuracy floating point sum using the Neumaier algorithm [Neu74]_, and is automatically used for floating point histograms. ``WeightedSum`` provides an extra term to allow sample sizes to be given. ``Mean`` stores a mean instead of a sum, created what is sometimes called a "profile histogram".
 And ``WeightedMean`` adds an extra term allowing the user to provide samples.
 Accumulators are like a 0D or scalar histogram, much like dtypes are like 0D scalar arrays in NumPy.

 The above accumulators are then provided in a container called a **Storage**, of which boost-histogram provides several.
 The available storages include choices for the four accumulators listed above (the storage using ``Sum`` is just called ``Double()``, and is the default; unlike the other accumulator-based storages it provides a simple NumPy array rather than a specialized record array when viewed).
-Other storages include ``Int64()``, which stores integers directly, ``AtomicInt64``, which stores atomic integers, so can be filled from different threads concurrently, and ``Unlimited()``. which is a special growing storage that starts at 8-bit integers and grows as needed, or even converts to doubles if filled with a weighted fill or scaled with a float.
+Other storages include ``Int64()``, which stores integers directly, ``AtomicInt64``, which stores atomic integers, so can be filled from different threads concurrently, and ``Unlimited()``. which is a special growing storage that offers a no-overflow guarantee and automatically uses the least possible amount of memory for a dense uniform array of counters, which is very helpful for high-dimensional histograms.
+It also automatically converts to doubles if filled with a weighted fill or scaled by a float.

 The next piece of a histogram is an **Axis**.
 A ``Regular`` axis describes an evenly spaced binning with start and end points, and takes advantage of the simplicity of the transform to provide :math:`\mathcal{O}(1)` computational complexity.
 You can also provide a **Transform** for a ``Regular`` axes; this is a pair of C function pointers (possibly generated by a JIT compiler [Numba]_) that can apply a function to the transform, allowing for things like log-scale axes to be supported at the same sort of complexity as a ``Regular`` axis.
 Several common transforms are supplied, including log and power spacings.
 You can also supply a list of bin edges with a ``Variable`` axis.
 If you want discrete axes, ``Integer`` provides a slightly simpler version of a ``Regular`` axes, and ``IntCategory``/``StrCategory`` provide true non-continuous categorical axes for arbitrary integers or strings, respectively.
 Most axes have configurable end behaviors for when a value is encountered by a fill that is outside the range described by the axis, allowing underflow/overflow bins to be turned off, or replaced with growing bins.
 All axes also have a metadata slot that can store arbitrary Python objects for each axis; no special meaning is applied by boost-histogram, but these can be used for titles, units, or other information.